aymenkerrouche/Aymenkerrouche/README.md

-- 👋 Hi, I’m Aymen kerrouche
+- 👋 Aymen kerrouche
 - 👀 Interested in IT
-- 🌱 I’m currently working with Flutter
-- ✨ Looking for experience
+- ✨ Innovative solutions